ehsanshahrabi/project4-us-immigration/README.md

 Additionally, it is also creat a SQLite database to meet project requirements.Ehsan's Portion/Resources/immigration_selected_2005_2019_sqlite.sqlite

-## Predictions with Machine Learning steps:
+## Predictions with Machine Learning steps, Analytics and Visualization:
 We start perediction and find final ML model with following Jupiter notbook files:

 1- In Mirian's folder : Prophel Model (Mirian's folder/Prophet_2019_metrics.ipynb)